 A dielectric resonator is a piece of dielectric material.
 Placed in air, or vacuum, such a piece has resonance frequencies.
 At these frequencies the electromagnetic field is confined inside the dielectric piece.
 Outside the piece the field attenuates exponentially.
 Dielectric resonators are used as bandpassfilters with very high Q-values, i.e., they are very narrow banded.
 The resonators are also used as resonating antennas and lately these dielectric antennas have become quite popular.
 The dielectric resonators can be analyzed with FEM.
 The resonant frequencies of a resonators are determined by the shape of the resonator and the the permittivity of the material.
 As a rule of thumb the first resonant frequency occurs when the diameter of the resonator is on the order of half of the wavelength in the material.
 Below we describe how the resonance frequencies can be calculated using COMSOL for a cylindric resonator with radius 1 mm and height 1 mm.
 It is quite time-consuming to find and specify the resonances.
-Since we have an outer region there are resonances that do not belong to the resonance that do not belong to the resonator is to do the calculations with two different sizes of the outer region.
+Since we have an outer region there are resonances that do not belong to the resonator and it is important that we disregard these.
+One way to filter out all of the resonances that do not belong to the resonator is to do the calculations with two different sizes of the outer region.
 Only the frequencies that do not change can be resonances of the resonator.
 In the example below two different sizes were used.